anguillanneuf/pubsub-emulator-minikube/README.md

-# Use Pub/Sub Emulator in minikube
+# Use Pub/Sub emulator in minikube

+Published on Medium [Use Pub/Sub emulator in minikube][Use Pub/Sub emulator in minikube].

 **Note: Only single-node one-pod deployment is currently supported.**